ericharmeling/in-60-seconds/PITCHME.md

 @snap[midpoint span-100]
 @ul[spaced]
-- SQL statements are issued from a gateway node.
+- SQL insert is issued from a gateway node.
 - The gateway node locates and sends request to the node with the leaseholder replica.
-- Writes are a little more complicated than reads... the leaseholder needs to coordinate with the Raft leader.
+- But writes are a little more complicated than reads...
+The leaseholder needs to coordinate with the Raft leader.
 @ulend
 @snapend